 Located in Kayonza District, along the main Kigali - Rusumo highway, Urugo Roadside Café attracts travelers in need of coffee and quick bites.
 The café is also popular with tourists en route to the neighboring Akagera National Park.

-A stopover at the roadside joint will most likely tempt you to spend money on more than aromatic beverages and snacks.
-Specialty food items, including organic yoghurt, fermented milk and peanut butter are also available.
+A stopover at the roadside joint will most likely tempt you to spend your money on more than aromatic beverages and snacks.
+Specialty food items, including yoghurt, fermented milk and peanut butter are also available.
 These products are processed, packaged and branded by women from the local community.
-Their gifted hands are also responsible for the creation of a wide range of handicrafts displayed in the gift shops set up on both sides of the strategically positioned café.
+Their gifted hands are also responsible for the creation of a wide range of handicrafts displayed in the gift shops set up on both sides of the café.

 When it comes to the utilization of resources, Urugo Women’s Opportunity Center walks the talk.
 For starters, its roofs are structured to harvest rainwater.
-Collection of this precious resource is done by the large canopy rooftops and funneled to the underground cisterns through a network of pipes.
+The collection of this precious resource is done by the large canopy rooftops and funneled to the underground cisterns through a network of pipes.
 A solar pump is used to propel the water to the tank and eventually dispatch it to users in different parts of the facility.

 Training workshops are uniquely designed and the interior of the meeting room is creatively decorated but it was the site’s safari tents that attracted my attention.
 Deluxe camping has become a popular phrase in the travel industry lately.
 Also known as glamorous camping, or simply glamping, this trend fuses luxury and simplicity.
 It appeals to travelers seeking a camping experience without compromising the comfort of their own bedrooms.
 Unlike traditional tents, the center’s deluxe ones have Wi-Fi, en suite solar-powered hot showers and verandas.